PacktPublishing/Modern-Full-Stack-React-Projects/ch4/README.md

 - Visual Studio Code v1.84.2

 The versions listed above are the ones used in the book.
 While installing a newer version should not be an issue, please note that certain steps might work differently on a newer version.
 If you are having an issue with the code and steps provided in this book, please try using the mentioned versions.

+## Preparing the backend

+Before running the frontend, please make sure to prepare and start the backend by following the instructions in the [`backend/README.md`](backend/README.md) file.

 ## Install